 Tool calls should be idempotent when possible — calling the same tool with the same input returns the same output.
 This makes:

-For inherently stateful tools (write to DB, send email), wrap them with explicit state markers and require human approval gates.
+For inherently stateful tools (write to DB, send email), wrap them with explicit state markers and require human approval gates before execution.

 Heavy frameworks (LangChain, AutoGen, CrewAI) often introduce more complexity than they remove for production teams.
 The 2026 pattern: start with Anthropic SDK + a thin orchestration layer you wrote yourself.
 Add framework primitives only when you have a concrete reason.